Should I send a hand-written or email thank-you note after an interview?

 Dear Mr. or Ms. ___,

-Thank you for taking time to interview me during my recent visit at Smythe & Smythe LLC.
+Thank you for taking time to interview me for a summer internship with XYZ Employer.
 I enjoyed hearing your description of the environmental practice group’s needs, and I believe I would be a natural fit.
 I appreciate your consideration and look forward to connecting with you again soon.

 I interviewed with multiple people from the same employer, must I send a thank-you note to each one?